 COST AND RESERVATIONS

-This Adventure is open to Members only.
-To become a Member, please contact Catherine Starek, Coordinator of Membership for the Friends of the Museum, firstname.lastname@example.org or 919-707-9296.
+This Adventure is open to Museum members only.
+To become a member, please contact Catherine Perkins, Coordinator of Membership for the Friends of the Museum, firstname.lastname@example.org or 919.707.9296.

-To indicate your interest please fill out this form: Trip Interest Survey.
-You will then be notified as soon as registration becomes available.
-Once registration is open, spaces will be filled on a first-come-first-serve basis until the maximum number of 26 occupants is reached.
+To register for this Adventure please fill out this form: Trip Registration.
+Spaces will be filled on a first come, first served basis until the maximum number is reached.
 A non-refundable deposit of $1,000 per person is required upon reservation to hold a spot on this trip.
-Registration will end on December 15, 2017 and full payment is due no later than March 31, 2018.
+Registration will end on March 1, 2018 and full payment is due by March 31, 2018.
 Reservations will be acknowledged in their order of receipt until the maximum is reached, after which a wait list will be used in the event of any cancellations.

 We reserve the right to cancel any trip because of inadequate enrollment that makes the trip economically unfeasible to operate.
-In this event, we will refund your deposit paid.
-However, we are unable to refund any deposits following trip cancellation that results from factors outside our control including but not limited to terrorism, natural disaster, or other major global events and therefore recommend you purchase travel insurance.
+In this event, we will refund your deposit.
+However, we are unable to refund any deposits following trip cancellation that results from factors outside our control including but not limited to: terrorism, natural disaster, or other major global events.
+We therefore recommend you purchase travel insurance.
 We are not responsible for costs incurred by a participant in preparing for a program that is altered or canceled.